dom-rivera/dom-rivera/README.md

 # Hi there, I'm Dom

 ## 🚀 About Me
 I'm a passionate HR Specialist from the Philippines.
-I love data analytics, learning new technologies, and contributing to open-source projects.
+I enjoy data analytics, learning new technologies, and contributing to open-source projects.

 - 🔭 I’m currently a Graduate Candidate in Master of Arts in Psychology and a Full-time HR Specialist
 - 🌱 I’m currently learning R Programming, Python, Microsoft Excel, Power Automate, Power Apps, and Power BI